cs444-defectives/nachos/README.md

   prompt output, trick the shell into thinking that the #SCRIPT file is console input, and run it like we would normally run the shell.

-- `::Join`: when this syscall is called, a spaceID is grabbed.
-The global threads array is searched for an index with this spaceID.
+- `::Join`: when this syscall is called, we find the appropriate thread in our global `threads` array (its index is `spaceId % MAX_THREADS`).
+The joining thread the `P()`'s the joined thread's join semaphore.
+It then marks that thread as `done` (meaning no more information is desired of that thread);

 - `::Create`: when this syscall is called, the filename is read into a buffer and a new file is created only if the filename is below a certain length, MAX_FILE_NAME.

 - `::Open`: when this syscall is called, a filename is read.
 The method returns prematurely if the filename is NULL or if it is too long.
                Otherwise, the file is opened and added to the global open_files array.
 The latter operation is protected under a combination of locks and semaphores.

 - `::Read`: when this syscall is called, the id of the OpenFile is grabbed.
 If the file does not exist, is null, or is the console output, the method returns, and nothing is read.
                Otherwise, we read the whole file into main memory and return the number of bytes read.

 - `::Write`: when this syscall is called, the id of the OpenFile is grabbed.
 If the file does not exist, is null, or is the